garrandall/popular-music-data/tracks/you-re-the-one-the-vogues.md

 Yeah, yeah

 There may be some tears through the comin' years
-Ooh, all the while I know you'll be smilin'
+Oh, all the while I know you'll be smilin'
-Your love will guide me through ev'ry mile 'cause
+Your love will guide me through every mile 'cause

 You're the one that I long to kiss
 Baby, you're the one that I really miss